astrophpeter/SFH-COSMOS/README.md

 *(download link in data folder as files to big to host on github)*

-All of this analysis was performed using [ULTRA-VISTA catalog data](https://www.strw.leidenuniv.nl/galaxyevolution/ULTRAVISTA/Ultravista/K-selected.html), Galaxy Zoo Hubble Morpholgy data, Overdensity data from Darvish et al (2015), and Stellar-Mass data from Ilbert et al (2013).
+All of this analysis was performed using [ULTRA-VISTA catalog data](https://www.strw.leidenuniv.nl/galaxyevolution/ULTRAVISTA/Ultravista/K-selected.html), Galaxy Zoo Hubble Morpholgy data, Overdensity data from Darvish et al (2015) [1].

 * ```GalaxyZoo.fits``` Obtained from Brooke Simmons - Galaxy Zoo morpholgical data - note this does not include debiased vote fractions, in orted to select a good sample of galaxy with particular feature see Galaxy zoo data paper.

-* ```Darvish2015.xml``` Obtained from the Darvish et al (2015) paper - relevant column is 'logdel' which is the overdensity values $\log(1+\delta)$.
+* ```Darvish2015.xml``` Obtained from the Darvish et al (2015) paper [1] - relevant column is 'logdel' which is the overdensity values $\log(1+\delta)$.
 Note this overdensity was calculated using a technique called Voronoi Tessellation.

 * ```UVISTA_full_v4.1.fits``` Obtaied from the ULTRAVISTA data product downloads page linked above (K-selected).
 This is all data product downloads stiched together.
 See table below detailing relevant columns names and descriptions